 We are happy to reserve a space at any workshop or talk for guests with disabilities, so that you do not have to queue or worry about being able to find space.
 Please alert our reception team during the weekend if there are particular workshops that you wish to attend.

 Most workshop rooms are mostly laid out for standing or cushions.
 Some workshops involve movement — these are labelled in the programme and announced during the morning meeting.

-We will ensure that there are at least a few chairs in each workshop and talk space (some have lots anyway, particularly the marquee), and we will ask facilitators to ensure that space is prioritised for those with disabilities / mobility issues.
-We ask all facilitators to be aware of the wide range of abilities and experiences of our guests, including invisible disabilities.
-If you find that a workshop facilitator is failing to take this into account, either make yourself known to them or get any member of crew or wellbeing team so that we can both sort out practical issues and communicate anonymously to ensure facilitators are fulfilling this requirement.
+If you find that a workshop facilitator is failing to take these guidelines into account, either make yourself known to them or get any member of crew or wellbeing team so that we can both sort out practical issues and communicate anonymously to ensure facilitators are fulfilling this requirement.

-There is one stage at the event, in the marquee, and generally we only use this for the morning meeting and the Saturday night cabaret.
+There is one stage at the event, in the big entertainment room, and generally we only use this for the morning meeting and the party night cabaret.
 If you are performing or facilitating and need a ramp or other assistance for this stage please contact us.
 No other workshop & talk spaces have stages.

 Toilets & showers